thomasklausch2/BayesTSM/README.md

 Please note:

 * This 'package' currently is a collection of functions.
-We plan to publish an `R` `package` soon.
+We plan to publish an `R` `library` soon.
 * The main function is `bts_survreg`
 * Use Rstudio project or define working directory path
 * To load all functions required  `source` path `/controllers/startup.r`